conwetlab/Repository-RI/docs/installation-guide.md

 <pre>
  # export INSPWD=$PWD
+ # export REPO_OS=debian
+ # ./scripts/installTools.sh
+ # ./scripts/installJava8.sh
  # ./scripts/installTomcat8.sh
- # ./scripts/installJava8DebianWheezy.sh
- # ./scripts/installVirtuosoDebian.sh
+ # ./scripts/installMongoDB.sh
- # apt-get install mongodb
+ # ./scripts/installVirtuoso7.sh
 </pre>

-To install Virtuoso from the source code, it is possible to do it by using a generic script:
+To install Virtuoso from the source code, it is possible to do it by using a Operative System version not supported:

 <pre>
- # ./scripts/preVirtuosoDebian.sh
+ # export REPO_OS=""
- # ./scripts/installVirtuoso.sh
+ # ./scripts/installVirtuoso7.sh
 </pre>

 The variable <code>INSPWD</code> contains the path where the repository (Virtuoso, and Tomcat) has been installed.